sashminea/Shop/README.md

 # Shop

-A simple shopping site made from React.
+A simple shopping site made with React.